etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Report.md

 ###  Barcodes

 It is possible to generate barcodes from JasperReports, using barcode4j or barbecue libraries.
-These libraries are included in [Barcode_generation_in_reports](https://bitbucket.org/koodu_software/org.openbravo.service.reporting.barcode/src/master/) module.
+These libraries are included in [Barcode generation in reports](../../../assets/developer-guide/etendo-classic/how-to-guides/org.openbravo.service.reporting.barcode.zip){target="\_blank"} module.

-In Platform Features module, there is an example of a report making use of different barcode styles, see here the jrxml template.
+In Platform Features module, there is an example of a report making use of different barcode styles, see the [jrxml template](../../../assets/developer-guide/etendo-classic/how-to-guides/Barcodes.jrxml){target="\_blank"}.

 ---
 This work is a derivative of [How to create a Report](http://wiki.openbravo.com/wiki/How_to_create_a_Report){target="\_blank"} by [Openbravo Wiki](http://wiki.openbravo.com/wiki/Welcome_to_Openbravo){target="\_blank"}, used under [CC BY-SA 2.5 ES](https://creativecommons.org/licenses/by-sa/2.5/es/){target="\_blank"}.
 This work is licensed under [CC BY-SA 2.5](https://creativecommons.org/licenses/by-sa/2.5/){target="\_blank"} by [Etendo](https://etendo.software){target="\_blank"}.